 MacGillivray is the Highland name of Scottish writer, artist and musician K.M.
 Norrie.
 Her second poetry book The Nine of Diamonds: Surroial Mordantless, set in a phantasmagorical landscape, part Scottish, part mythical, is taken from an account of the infamous Duke of Cumberland, known as ‘the Butcher’, who ordered that no quarter be given the Highlanders after the Battle of Culloden in 1746 and purportedly wrote the command on the back of a playing card – the nine of diamonds.The book was influenced by direct experience, including MacGillivray finding the cave at Elgol in which Bonnie Prince Charlie took shelter during his last night on the Isle of Skye, and being submerged within a waterfall at a Clearance Village on the island.

-MacGillivray incorporates her extraordinary music-making into her poetry readings.
-She is on tour in March 2017, and will be giving further readings from The Nine of Diamonds: Surroial Mordantless at festivals throughout the year.
+MacGillivray was shortlisted for New Music Performer of the Year, one of the New Music Scotland Awards.
+She incorporates her extraordinary music-making into her poetry readings.
+She will be giving readings from The Nine of Diamonds: Surroial Mordantless at festivals throughout the year.

-FORTHCOMING FESTIVAL APPEARANCES
+FORTHCOMING READINGS AND FESTIVAL APPEARANCES

-August 2017, Edinburgh International Book Festival
+Sunday 20 August 2017, Edinburgh International Book Festival, 5pm-6pm, Writers' Retreat